flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 validation.
 Please make sure to also follow the [quality guidelines](/docs/for-app-authors/metainfo-guidelines/quality-guidelines#release-notes) while writing release notes.

-Paragraphs in release description must not contain any direct URLs.
+The description tag follows the same formatting as the toplevel [description tag](#description).
 Flathub supports showing a detailed release note link when `<url type="details">` tag is used.
 Release dates must not be in the future and versions must be [properly ordered](https://www.freedesktop.org/software/appstream/docs/chap-AppStream-Misc.html#spec-vercmp-recommendations).

 :::tip
 `appstreamcli vercmp <version 1> <version 2>` can be used to compare the